 Its history is sparse, although it is believed to have been used to transport Forestry Tasmania staff (with outboard) on the Gordon River.
 It is also believed the punt was salvaged as a wreck from the Gordon River.

-The punt has been in storage and in 2017 the Guild decided that its next project would be a restoration of Gordon to working order, to join the Guild’s fleet.
-Work is planned for most Thursdays (although it may be less over winter) primarily using the Guild’s resources.
+In 2017 the Guild decided that its next project would be a restoration of Gordon to working order, to join the Guild’s fleet.
+Work was done most Thursdays (perhaps less over winter) primarily using the Guild’s resources.

-Gordon will be restored to good, safe working condition but not conserved as a museum piece.
-Old and new methods of boat restoration will be used where appropriate and possible, always endeavouring to achieve restoration with reversibility capacity.
-The finished boat will be painted and used.
-Sound material will not be removed.
-Any materials in the Guild’s possession will be used as a first choice.
+Gordon has been restored to good, safe working condition but not conserved as a museum piece.
+Old and new methods of boat restoration have been used where appropriate and possible, always endeavouring to achieve restoration with reversibility capacity.
+The finished boat is painted outside and clear finished inside.
+It will be used.
+Sound material has not been removed.
+Any materials in the Guild’s possession were used as a first choice.

-Some examples of the state which Gordon is in:
+Some examples of the state which Gordon was in:

 Following her refurbishment, Gordon was re-launched (relatively) quietly on 6th June 2019